BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Stoicism/Stoics.md

 - External goods havd selective value
 - Virtue = deliberate about which ways of maximizing external goods are benefit for community
 - Appearances - rush assent that something is a Good
-- Friendship - when one man influens other man's rational deliberation
+- Friendship - when one man influences other man's rational deliberation

 # Positions